JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/class_state/index.md

 - We assign some local state

-- In the JSX/TSX, we got autocompletion not only on `.state`, but also `.count`
+Note that, when tying in the JSX/TSX, we got autocompletion not only on `.state`, but also `.count`.
+That's the value of making an interface.

 ## Starting Value